ELEKTRONN/elektronn3/README.md

 # Requirements

 - Linux (support for Windows, MacOS and other systems is not planned)
-- Python 3.6 or later
+- Python 3.7 or later (3.6 may work, but it is not regularly tested)
-- PyTorch 1.1
+- PyTorch 1.2
 - For other requirements see `requirements.txt`

 # Setup